-A 3-year UK/EU PhD studentship is available in the group of Dr Sandy Knowles within the School of Metallurgy and Materials at the University of Birmingham.
-This project is supported by Culham Centre for Fusion Energy (CCFE), who will provide both industrial supervision and access to irradiation damage testing facilities.
+A 3-year UK/EU PhD studentship is available in the group of Dr Sandy Knowles within the School of Metallurgy and Materials at the University of Birmingham, with a stipend of £14,777 per year.

+This project is supported by Culham Centre for Fusion Energy (CCFE), who will provide both industrial supervision and access to irradiation testing facilities.